godwinjk/Json_Parser/README.md

 5. ✅ Present JSON in a clean, readable format with automated pretty printing.
 6. ✅ Validate JSON for accuracy and integrity with ease.
 7. ✅ Streamline formatting of logcat or console outputs with a single click.
+8. ✅ Directly open the JSON file in the JSON Parser from the "Open In" menu.
-8. ✅ Navigate JSON structures effortlessly using an intuitive tree view for expanding and collapsing objects.
+9. ✅ Navigate JSON structures effortlessly using an intuitive tree view for expanding and collapsing objects.

 <!-- Plugin description end -->